FourThievesVinegar/solderless-microlab/docs/assembly-control-unit.md

 - 3x Individual relays that can switch 12v and be activated by as low as 3.3v.
 Typically these are small and blue and come on their own little circuit board.
 A single 4-relay board will also work.
 - Buck Converter module (to step down 12v to 5v).
 Must have at least two 5v outputs.
-- Button-style switch for the reactor light.
+- Button-style switch.
+This switches the reactor light and indicates when the MicroLab is powered.
+You can use another switch if you have one you really like.
 - Double-sided velcro straps for wire management and for holding components in place (optional, but highly recommended)
 - Assorted M3 screws (TODO: Which lengths and how many?)